waichung7/2-2-5-Ubique_SCDFxIBM/README.md

 2. Images are sent for Visual Recognition Processing.
 3. IBM Internet of Things (IoT) Platform receives data from connected devices.
 4. Node-RED further processes data from IBM IoT Platform and processed data from Visual Recognition Processing determining if the situation calls for the user to be informed.
-5. Users receive information about potential emergencies, allowing them to trigger early intervention measures.
+5. User (SCDF) receive information about potential emergencies, allowing them to trigger early intervention measures.

 ## Long Description